tufan-io/noun-and-verb-docs/docs/guides/annotations.md

 ?> **Position: Field / No arguments**

-Extends SQL semantics, designates the field as createOnly.
-This field only shows up in the Create input type
+This field only shows up in the `Create` input type definitions in the `GraphQL schema`.

-This annotation is useful to mark fields that are creational in nature.
-Fields that can only be modified by deleting and recreating the database row.
+This annotation is useful to mark fields that are creational in nature, such as `id`.

 ```prisma
 /// @createOnly